What is pericardiectomy?

 It’s not usually an option for people who have had just 1 instance of pericarditis.

 With chronic constrictive pericarditis, the pericardium has become stiff and thick.

 This is due to repeated scarring.
 This scarring constricts the heart’s movement.
 This

 can cause symptoms like fatigue and swelling.
 Conditions that can cause constrictive

 Cancer (that has spread from elsewhere in the body or cancer in the heart tissue itself)

-Inflammation of the pericardial sac due to a heart attack
+Inflammation of the pericardium due to a heart attack

 Radiation therapy to the chest

 Reactions to certain medicines